charislove/azure-content/articles/machine-learning/machine-learning-competition-faq.md

 **Do I need to be a data scientist to enter?**

-No. In fact, we encourage data enthusiasts, those curious about data scientist, and other non-expert data scientists to enter our contest.
+No. In fact, we encourage data enthusiasts, those curious about data science, and other non-expert data scientists to enter our contest.
 We have designed supporting documents to allow everyone to compete.

 **How long will this take?**